Cray-HPE/ims-load-artifacts/README.md

 For a local build, you will also need to manually write the .version, .docker_version (if this repo builds a docker image), and .chart_version (if this repo builds a helm chart) files.
 When building on github, this is done by the setVersionFiles() function.

-## Versioning
-The version of this repo is generated dynamically at build time by running the version.py script in cms-meta-tools.
-The version is included near the very beginning of the github build output.

-In order to make it easier to go from an artifact back to the source code that produced that artifact, a text file named gitInfo.txt is added to Docker images built from this repo.
-For Docker images, it can be found in the / folder.
-This file contains the branch from which it was built and the most recent commits to that branch.

-For helm charts, a few annotation metadata fields are appended which contain similar information.

-For RPMs, a changelog entry is added with similar information.

-## New Release Branches
-When making a new release branch:
-    * Be sure to set the `.x` and `.y` files to the desired major and minor version number for this repo for this release.
-    * If an `update_external_versions.conf` file exists in this repo, be sure to update that as well, if needed.

 ## Copyright and License
 This project is copyrighted by Hewlett Packard Enterprise Development LP and is under the MIT